History

 In May 2010 a minor update increased the processor speed and upgraded

 the graphics card to the NVidia 320M.
-Upgrade compatability
+Upgrade compatibility

 How to Identify these Machines